Updates

 ✍ Mains Practice Question

-Critically examine the Draft Master Plan for Great Nicobar Island in the context of balancing infrastructure-led economic development with ecological and tribal safeguards.
-Suggest measures to address the identified challenges.
+Evaluate the Draft Master Plan for Great Nicobar Island in terms of its potential to enhance India’s strategic economic position and the challenges posed by ecological sensitivity and tribal rights.
+Suggest measures to address these challenges.

 250 Words15 Marks